+MDD teams cannot be used successfully under all circumstances and conditions.
+Limitations associated with environmental, contamination and practical aspects include:

 - a.
-MDD teams cannot be used successfully under all circumstances and conditions.
-Limitations associated with environmental, contamination and practical aspects include: - b.
-Vegetation: dense or thorny vegetation may give rise to unsearched areas, or prevent the handler from maintaining continuous visual contact with the animal and controlling the search; - c.
-Weather: Hot, windy, snowy, wet and cold conditions may compromise the animal's comfort and ability to focus on the detection task, and may either restrict the dispersal of scents, or disperse them too widely; - d.
-Atmospheric conditions: High levels of pollution from smoke, exhaust gases, odours from petroleum products or industrial activity may prevent MDD from satisfying detection standards; - e.
-High concentrations of EO: A high density of EO may make it hard for MDDs to differentiate between targets;

-- f.
-Background contamination: Widespread background contamination, following mechanical or other processing of land containing many targets, may overshadow the scent from target objects; - g. and Changes in working environment: Significant changes in working conditions, following a sudden shift in weather patterns or terrain features for instance, may require retraining to ensure that the animal remains capable of detecting and correctly indicating the specific targets that MDD units are likely to encounter.
+Vegetation: dense or thorny vegetation may give rise to unsearched areas, or prevent the handler from maintaining continuous visual contact with the animal and controlling the search: - b.
+Weather: Hot, windy, snowy, wet and cold conditions may compromise the animal's comfort and ability to focus on the detection task, and may either restrict the dispersal of scents, or disperse them too widely.
+Implementing partners' SOPs should stipulate the limitations of the aforementioned weather conditions. - c.
+Atmospheric conditions: High levels of pollution from smoke, exhaust gases, odours from petroleum products or industrial activity may prevent MDD from satisfying detection standards: - d.
+High concentrations of EO: A high density of EO may make it hard for MDDs to differentiate between targets; - e.
+Background contamination: Widespread background contamination, following mechanical or other processing of land containing many targets, may overshadow the scent from target objects; - f.
+Changes in working environment: Significant changes in working conditions, following a sudden shift in weather patterns or terrain features for instance, may require retraining to ensure that the animal remains capable of detecting and correctly indicating the specific targets that MDD units are likely to encounter.

-1.2.5 Composition.
+9.2.5 Composition

+A MDD team consists of one (1) qualified Mine Detection Dog (MDD) handler and two (2) Mine Detection Dogs (MDD).

+9.3 Training

+9.3.1 Management of training

+MDD team training shall be planned, delivered, monitored, reviewed in line with the principles set out in IMAS 06.10 and updated as necessary to ensure the continued competence and capability of all aspects of MDD support and operations including:

 a.
-A MDD team consists of one (1) qualified Mine Detection Dog (MDD) handler and two (2) Mine Detection Dogs (MDD).

-1.3 Training.

-1.3.1 Management of training.

-- a.
-MDD team training shall be planned, delivered, monitored, reviewed in line with the principles set out in IMAS 06.10 and updated as necessary to ensure the continued competence and capability of all aspects of MDD support and operations including: - b.
-A minimum of one (1) supervised training session will be carried out per week.
-The number of training sessions should increase if problems are identified: - c.
-Training will be tailored to each individual MDD and handler to ensure the required stadard is maintained. - d.
-Established clear, relevant training objectives; - e.
-The relevant EO threats should be taking into account when planning training; - f.
-Delivering training using authorised, competent trainers; - g.
-Ensuring that training sites, targets and conditions correspond to those associated with operational sites; - Monitoring training performances through observation and the collection and analysis of data;

-- i.
-Updating training whenever necessary in response to changing circumstances, conditions and standards. - j.
+A minimum of one (01) supervised training session will be carried out per week by the implementing partner's MDD trainer.
+The number of training sessions should increase if problems are identified;

+- b.
+Training will be tailored to each individual MDD and handler to ensure the required standard is maintained: - c.
+Established clear, relevant training objectives; - d.
+The relevant EO threats should be taken into account when planning training; - e.
+Delivering training using authorised, competent trainers; - f.
+Ensuring that training sites, targets and conditions correspond to those associated with operational sites; - g.
+Monitoring training performances through observation and the collection and analysis of data; - h.
+Updating training whenever necessary in response to changing circumstances, conditions and standards; - i.
 Organisations shall ensure they have access to sufficient training aids and areas.

-1.3.2 Records of training.
+9.3.2 Records of training

-- a.
 Training records shall be kept for each individual MDD and be available for inspection on request.
 Training records shall include but are not limited to:

-- Date and time of search
+- Date and time of training

 - Type of training

 - Instructor/handler details

 - Environmental conditions

-- Target object(s)
+- Target object(s) including the type and amount of explosive contents.

 - Laying details of target(s)

 - Training objectives

 - Results of training (including problems identified)

-- Analysis of the MDDs performance
+- Analysis of the MDD's performance

 - Corrective action to be taken

-1.3.3 Training Aids
+9.3.3 Training Aids